 Most students will be required to take one of the English language tests listed above.
 Applicants who have attended a secondary school or post-secondary school where the language of instruction is English may be exempt from submitting these test results, dependent upon their English grades and their Critical Reading SAT score.
 This will be determined on an individual basis.

 If you are an international transfer student, your transcripts of university studies must be formally evaluated by any NACES certified agency.
 Please visit NACES.org for a list of approved credit evaluators.
 Please request a course-by-course evaluation and have an official report sent directly to URI.
 For International Applicants, please visit the following website for more detailed information: http://www.uri.edu/admission/InternationalHome.html#FAQs

 For admission as a Freshman to the PharmD program, we require a minimum of two letters: one from a science or math teacher and one from a guidance counselor or a teacher from another subject area.
+These letters of recommendation should comment on your personal motivation, initiative and interpersonal skills.
 For admission as a transfer student into the first professional year (P1) of the PharmD program, we require a minimum of two letters: one from a health professional and one from a science or math instructor.

 For students admitted to the PharmD program as Freshman, students must complete a formal interview during the second semester of the sophomore year.
 The interview with faculty from the College of Pharmacy assesses the students' verbal and written communication skills, understanding of the pharmacy profession, and commitment to patient care.
 Transfer applicants must complete an interview.